Redtech0inc/Lua-Linker/README.md

 <br>
 <br>

-Note: anything that isn't a number or boolean will be turned into a lua string so ```nil``` will be turned into ```"nil"```
+Note: Any environment value that isn't a number or boolean is inserted as a Lua string literal<br>
+e.g: ```nil``` will be turned into ```"nil"```

 ## output
 the output is the base file given to the linker with all it's dependencies and their dependencies stitched on top.<br>
-the linker dynamically resolves where what should be and compacts the file down (removes comments not needed spaces and tabs)
+the linker dynamically resolves where everything should be and compacts the file down (removes comments not needed spaces and tabs)

 ## warning
 this does physically graft the files together so local variables with the same name may override each other in the final product

 ## Config
-you can configure a few things abt the linker in the top of the file such as:
+you can configure a few things about the linker in the top of the file such as:
 <li> LH_AUTO_SAVE_INTERVALS: how many lines it should write before saving in between while compacting files
 <li> TABS: how many spaces are seen as a tab key press (since code editors do their own thing)